I, Claudius: Legacy

 A. E. van Vogt's 1950s science fiction novels Empire of the Atom and The Wizard of Linn drew heavily from the plot of Graves' Claudius novels, to the point of reusing slightly altered character names.
 For these reasons the critic Damon Knight has said their plots were "lifted almost bodily" from that of I, Claudius.

 George R. R. Martin, the author of The Song of Ice and Fire series (1996—present), has spoken of the inspiration he took from I, Claudius.
 He especially noted the resemblance Stannis Baratheon bore to Tiberius Caesar, particularly as portrayed by George Baker in the 1976 BBC television adaptation.

 David Chase, creator and showrunner of the acclaimed 1999 HBO series The Sopranos has spoken highly of the book, calling it one of his favourite works of fiction.
 While Chase has stopped short of drawing a direct connection, many have compared the Machiavellian Livia Soprano to Claudius' grandmother, Livia Drusilla.
 These suspicious tend to find confirmation in the maiden name Chase selected for Livia—Pollio, one shared by Gaius Asinius Pollio, who makes a decisive appearance in I, Claudius.

 I, Claudia is a 2001 one-woman play written by Kristen Thomson.
 The play and its 2004 CBC adaptation recount the difficult transition into adolescence of Claudia, a 12-year-old girl struggling with her parents' divorce.
 Thomson played all of the roles, using masks to change character.

-A 2018 novel by Mary McCoy is also titled I, Claudia.
-This work resets the characters from Graves' book into a modern-day private high school that labours under a problematic power structure.